jbock-java/jbock/README.md

 * No reflection, purely static analysis.
 * No runtime dependency.
 The generated `*_Parser.java` is self-contained.
-* Convenient, flexible property binding via constructor.
+* Convenient, flexible property binding via constructor or static method.
 * Using `Optional<String>` for regular properties
 * Deliberately simple: No <em>converters</em>, <em>default values</em> or <em>required checking</em>.
   With java 8, it's easy to add this stuff by hand.